3. Who is a good fit as a graduate student in my lab?

 2. You have relevant experience.
 For example, you completed a senior thesis, worked as a post-bacc research coordinator, OR you have experience doing other things that required systematic adherence to a procedure or protocol (e.g., you did computer coding, you managed an extremely difficult scheduling system, etc.)

 *Please note that historically, I’ve received applications from a pool of extraordinarily talented and qualified candidates.
 There are far more talented applicants than I can interview, so I have to make tough cuts.
 (And FWIW, I really feel for those applying.
 This process is seriously so competitive and hard.)
-The applicants I’ve invited to interview have often had 3+ years of relevant research experience that have often resulted in first-authored papers (under review or published).
+The applicants I’ve invited to interview have often had 3+ years of relevant research experience, with 1-2 years being full time.
+These experiences have often resulted in first-authored papers (under review or published).
 These are not hard and fast cutoffs but I’m sharing these stats for transparency.
 If you’ve had fewer than 3 years of research-relevant experience but you’ve had other experiences that have substantially prepared you for a research-intensive degree, please describe in your statement of purpose what these experiences are and how they expanded your research skillset and readiness.

 Examples of stats savviness include (but are not limited to):